UK LandlordsLast reviewed 18 June 2026Planning guide

 Up to 100% funded

-The main government grant scheme, funded by large energy suppliers.
-ECO4 runs until March 2026 and funds 'whole house' energy efficiency improvements.
-It targets lower-income households and fuel poverty, but private landlords can access it when their tenants meet the eligibility criteria.
+A major grant route funded by large energy suppliers.
+The ECO4 phase was scheduled to run until March 2026, so check current successor or transitional rules before relying on it.
+It targets lower-income households and fuel poverty; private landlords may access support when tenants meet eligibility criteria.

 What's covered